A. Y. Jackson Secondary School (Ottawa)

-Science and technology

-AYJ had an in-house closed-circuit television station known as JTV, that produces a daily news and information program, replacing the traditional audio announcements via the Public Address system.
-As of 2015, this has been replaced via a YouTube channel.
-It began being offered as a technology credit course in 2004 and the station earned several students the 2005 OCRI High School IT Entrepreneur of The Year Award.

-AYJ was the first school in Ottawa to participate in the Engineers in Schools program allowing students to talk with local engineers.

-Arts
+Extracurricular activities

 Drama

 On the evening of Oct.
-20, 2009, AYJ drama teacher Illona Henkelman and the cast of A Few Good Men were received awards at the Arts Advisory Committee Awards Ceremony.
-Mrs. Henkelman won the Secondary School Drama Teacher of the Year (2008–2009) award and the AYJ play A Few Good Men won an award for 'Outstanding Event of the Year'.
+20, 2009, AYJ drama teacher Illona Henkelman and the cast of "A Few Good Men" were received awards at the Arts Advisory Committee Awards Ceremony.
+Mrs. Henkelman won the Secondary School Drama Teacher of the Year (2008–2009) award and the AYJ play "A Few Good Men" won an award for "Outstanding Event of the Year".
 In 2010, their production of "Sweeney Todd: The Demon Barber of Fleet Street" won in the Critic's Favourite Musical category at the annual Cappies Gala and, in 2011, they won the Critic's Favourite Play category with the Canada's Capital Cappies for their production of Neil Simon's "Plaza Suite".

 The Drama and Music Department co-produced "The Addams Family Musical".
-This production was directed by drama teacher Illona Henkleman with music teacher Jessica Sullivan conducting the pit band.
+This production was directed by drama teacher Illona Henkleman with the music teacher Jessica Sullivan conducting the pit band.
 They won multiple awards at the Cappies in June, including the award for Best Musical.